bbg-contributors/bbg/docs/en/README.md

 ## License

 This repository is released into the public domain.
-Notice that the icon of the application which located at another repository ([bbg-contributors/bbg-resources](https://github.com/bbg-contributors/bbg-resources)) is generated from Crypko AI and can only be used for non-commercial use.